Skip to main content

 • for dossiers that require completion of a production section, a Hazard Analysis Critical Control Plan (HACCP) is useful.
 The information in this section should identify whether there are new risks introduced by the production process and to what extent existing hazards from the starting material are managed.
 If the effectiveness of a step is supported by the product analytical testing, this should be clearly stated.

-• all references should be provided.
+• all references must be provided.

 Please note, an authorisation for a regulated product allows the product to be used and placed on the market.
 However, depending on your product, you may also need to comply with other applicable legislation (for example, the requirement to register a food business and legislation concerning food hygiene and contaminants).
-Other legislative requirements are outlined in the guidance for food businesses
+Other legislative requirements are outlined in the guidance for food businesses.

 Make a regulated product application